andylikescodes/andylikescodes.github.io/_posts/2020-04-18-Baysian-Brain.md

 category: Brain
 ---

-This blog is a review of a paper: Bayes in the Brain -- On Bayesian Modelling in Neuroscience
+This blog is a review of a paper: Bayes in the Brain -- On Bayesian Modelling in Neuroscience [(Colombo and Seriès, 2012)](https://www.zotero.org/google-docs/?9xYREt)

 ## How much Bayes is it in our brain?